 The weather over Tromsø continued to be clear as the attack force arrived in the area.
 Tait spotted Tirpitz from 20 miles (32 km) away, and later recalled that she was 'lying squat and black among her torpedo nets like a spider in her web, silhouetted against the glittering blue and green waters of the fjord'.

 Tirpitz fired the first shots of the battle at 09.38 as she started to engage the bombers with her 380-mm (15-in) main guns from a range of 13.5 miles (22 km), firing time-fused fragmentation shells designed for anti-aircraft barrage fire.
 Other anti-aircraft guns also fired on the Lancaster bombers as they approached, but did not disrupt them.
-No smokescreen was present as the British aircraft flew north-west toward their bombing positions.
+No smokescreen was present as the British aircraft flew to the north-west in the direction of their bombing positions.

 After the first bomb had impacted his ship, Weber ordered the crew to evacuate the armoured citadel and attempt to counter the flooding.
 Despite the list, Weber expected that Tirpitz would not sink as the water beneath her hull was too shallow.
 Counter-flooding proved impossible as the controls for the necessary systems had been abandoned, and the volume of water flooding into the ship was well beyond their ability to fight even if all systems had been operational.
 At 09.45 Weber ordered the evacuation of the lower decks, and by this time the list had reached between 30° and 40° degrees.
 At 09.50 the magazine for 'Cäsar' turret exploded, causing further extensive damage.
 Tirpitz's list increased rapidly, and the ship was soon lying on her side.
 Weber then gave the order to abandon ship.
 The battleship continued to heel over, and capsized at 09.52.
 Almost 1,000 of her crew had either been killed by this time, or were trapped inside the hull.